 - The importance of media and responsible use of social/media

 Inventure Model United Nations

 The Model United Nations (MUN) is an excellent way for children at Inventure to engage with the dynamics of international politics, and get an insight into the principles that govern diplomatic conflict resolution between countries around the world.
-Besides giving them an understanding of the realities and inner workings of current global and local issues, the simulation helps to enhance negotiation, communication, research and critical thinking skills tremendously among participating students.
-Students don the hats of actual ‘delegates’ of countries to discuss problems plaguing the nations of the world learning the elements of diplomacy and negotiation along the way.
-Inventure students have won more than 30 awards at local, national and international MUN meets.
+Besides giving them an understanding of the realities and inner workings of current global and local issues, the simulation helps to enhance negotiation, communication, research and critical thinking skills tremendously among participating learners.
+Learners don the hats of actual ‘delegates’ of countries to discuss problems plaguing the nations of the world learning the elements of diplomacy and negotiation along the way.
+Inventure learners have won more than 30 awards at local, national and international MUN meets.
 At the Harvard Model United Nations, Hyderabad, we won the Best Delegation Award, and in Beijing we received the Outstanding Delegation Award.
-Participating in the MUN generates awareness of current events and builds confidence in students, creating a generation of passionate thinkers who are committed citizens of the country and the world.
+Participating in the MUN generates awareness of current events and builds confidence in learners, creating a generation of passionate thinkers who are committed citizens of the country and the world.
 To keep itself relevant, MUN has moved beyond just the traditional committees of the UN, and continually reinvents itself.
 At Inventure, we work with this dynamic model successfully.
-In recent years, we have developed our own model of student-led conferences by integrating the Indian Parliament and State local bodies into what we call the Inventure Youth Parliament.
-Thus students have opportunities for debate and dialogue on not only international agendas, but also on national and local issues.
+In recent years, we have developed our own model of learner-led conferences by integrating the Indian Parliament and State local bodies into what we call the Inventure Youth Parliament.
+Thus learners have opportunities for debate and dialogue on not only international agendas, but also on

 MUN Achievements by Inventure :

 - Bangalore MUN, Bangalore, winners in 2010, 2011,2012, 2013, 2014 & 2015

 - The International School Bangalore (TISB) MUN, Bangalore, winners in 2016, 2017, 2018 & 2020